majsylw/Introduction-to-programming-in-python/README.md

 ## Features
 List of features ready and TODOs for future development
-* Solutions for excercises for laboratories 2-10
+* Solutions for excercises for laboratories 1-12
 * Some notes in [wiki](https://github.com/majsylw/Introduction-to-programming-in-python/wiki) [PL]

 To-do list:
-* Create directories for laboratories 1, 10-15
+* Create directories for laboratories 13-15
-* Create comprehensive notes

 ## Status
 Project is: _in progress_